cfsamson/powershell-script/README.md

 we run each `line` as a separate command.

-The flag `print_commands` can be set to `true` if you want each command to be printed to the `stdout` of the main process as theyre run which can be useful for debugging scripts or displaying the progress.
+The flag `print_commands` can be set to `true` if you want each command to be printed to the `stdout` of the main process as they're run which can be useful for debugging scripts or displaying the progress.

 ## Compatability